emm-jay-ahh/terminal_t1a3/README.md

 <br />

 3. Ping Host
-    - Utilising subprocess library to invoke Linux Commands (Python Standard Library)
+    - Utilising subprocess library to invoke Linux Commands (Python Standard Library).
     - Can ping internal hosts (e.g 192.168.1.50).
     - Can also ping externally (e.g www.google.com).
-    - User is required to enter an IP or FQDN and then the number of pings to send.
+    - User is required to enter an IP or FQDN and then the number of ping packets to send.

 The idea here is to check that we have network access either internal or external or both.
 Ping is a great tool for helping to troubleshoot network-related issues.